Vokerlee/assembler-x86-64-hacking/6. Alpha blending/README.md

 <img src="Photos//Scheme.png" alt="drawing" width="600"/>

 What concerns new alpha value, we do it possible maximum.
 To boost the program eexecution SSE instruction are used to handle all 3 colours of pixel at the same time.
-Doing this actions 10000 times, figure out that SSE program work 2.38 time faster than without SSE.
+Doing this actions 10000 times, figure out that SSE program work `2.38` times faster than without SSE.

 Here is the result of the program: